cs50/ap-2020/curriculum/1/notes/index.md

       return n;
   }
   ```
+  *  Every algorithm can be constructed using combinations of sequencing, selection, and iteration.
+  * Sequencing is the application of each step of an algorithm in the order in which the code statements are given.
+  *  A code statement is a part of program code that expresses an action to be carried out.
+  * An expression can consist of a value, a variable, an operator, or a procedure call that returns a value.
+  * Expressions are evaluated to produce a single value.
+  * The evaluation of expressions follows a set order of operations defined by the programming language.
   * The CS50 library doesn't had a `get_positive_int` function, but we can write one ourselves.
 In our function, we initialize a variable, `int n`, but not assign a value to it yet.
 Then, we have a new construct, `do ... while`, which does something _first_, then checks a condition, and repeats until the condition is no longer true.
   * Then, once we have an `n` that is not `< 1`, we can return it with the `return` keyword.
 And back in our `main` function, we can set `int i` to that value.
   * In C, variables also have *scope*, which generally means that they only exist within the curly braces that they were declared.
 For example, if we had `int n = get_int(...)` within the do-while loop, we wouldn't be able to `return` it, since that line would be outside of the scope of `n`.
 (Similarly, our `main` function can't directly see any variables inside `get_positive_int`, since each function has its own set of curly braces and thus different scopes for variables declared inside them.)